Set up custom SMTP sending

 - Check for open ports and server responsiveness

-MXToolbox offers comprehensive email server diagnostics:
+MXToolbox offers email server diagnostics:

 - Visit MXToolbox SuperTool ↗ or MXToolbox Diagnostics ↗